sonofthort/Curlicue/README.md

 ![face1](media/face2.png "\"The Face\"")

 This particular plot has several similarities to a human face, including eyes, eyeballs, mouth, nose, nostrils, ears, a jawline, a chin, the outline of a head, and something resembling an Alex Grey-esque brain (?) which connects and centralizes all other features of the face.
-Perhaps this is a funny coincendence, or some strange cosmic Easter egg.
+Perhaps this is a funny coincidence, or some strange cosmic Easter egg.

 One might ask if there is any particular significance to the constant $`N=4`$ in this plot.
 As plots are observed with increasingly large $`N`$ values, there seems to be some evolution towards more complex facial features, until this effect is maximized at $`N=4`$.
 Beyond this, the facial features become increasingly more "alien", and soon completely fade from perception.